6 The Poisoning

 Every plant cell that photosynthesizes does so using organelles called chloroplasts.
 Chloroplasts have their own DNA.
 They have their own ribosomes.
 They divide independently of the host cell.
 Their genome is unmistakably cyanobacterial – not “similar to” cyanobacteria in the way that a cousin resembles a cousin, but derived from cyanobacteria in the way that a captured soldier becomes a citizen of the conquering nation.

-Every leaf on every tree, every blade of grass, every strand of kelp in the ocean – all of them are running cyanobacterial software on cyanobacterial hardware, housed inside eukaryotic cells that provide structure, protection, and logistical support.
+Every leaf on every tree, every blade of grass, every strand of kelp in the ocean – all of them photosynthesize using the machinery that cyanobacteria invented more than two billion years ago, housed inside eukaryotic cells that provide structure, protection, and nutrient supply.

 The cyanobacteria poisoned the world.
 Then they moved indoors.